 WHAT WE DO

-The Josephine Herrick Project teaches photography programs to disadvantaged populations, and hang their work in public spaces and places, including cafes, public libraries, streets and parks, in the communities in which the program was based.
+The Josephine Herrick Project teaches photography programs to disadvantaged populations, and hangs their work in public spaces and places, including cafes, public libraries, streets and parks, in the communities in which the program was based.
 All our programs our free to our students and are aimed at supporting people who are often marginalized and ignored as a result of poverty, prejudice or discrimination.
 We help them tell their story and vision to others through the universally understood language of photography, enabling viewers to better open their minds to different perspectives.

 We envision a vibrant, creative society in which all people can express themselves actively through images and engage positively in their communities.